mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 ### Update statuses {#update-statuses}

-A message preset update can have the following statuses:
+A message surface update can have the following statuses:

-* **[!UICONTROL Processing]**: The message preset update has been submitted and is going through several verifications steps.
+* **[!UICONTROL Processing]**: The message surface update has been submitted and is going through several verifications steps.
-* **[!UICONTROL Success]**: The updated message preset has been verified and can be selected to create messages.
+* **[!UICONTROL Success]**: The updated message surface has been verified and can be selected to create messages.
-* **[!UICONTROL Failed]**: One or several checks have failed during the message preset update verification.
+* **[!UICONTROL Failed]**: One or several checks have failed during the message surface update verification.

 Each status is detailed below.

 #### Processing

-Several deliverability checks will be performed to verify that the preset has been updated properly.
+Several deliverability checks will be performed to verify that the surface has been updated properly.

 >[!NOTE]
 >